It’s that time of year again when you see the plump, orange gourds nearly everywhere — on front porches, in pies and lattes and even haunted houses.

 When English colonists arrived to North America and were introduced to the pumpkin in the 17th century, they too began using the vegetable, but not as the novelty item as we see it today.

-"When [colonial farmers] couldn't manage to produce wheat or cabbage or any of the foods that they were used to having, they could often substitute the very prolific pumpkin because it grew like a weed".
+"When [colonial farmers] couldn't manage to produce wheat or cabbage or any of the foods that they were used to having, they could often substitute the very prolific pumpkin because it grew like a weed," she added.

 Essentially, the pumpkin became associated with an old-fashioned way of making a living off the land.